 3. There is ‘development’ in Existence:

 Evolution in the atom results in a ‘constitutionally complete’ atom that becomes conscious in nature and exhibits the ‘will to live’.
-This event is called ‘constitutional-completeness’ or गठनपूर्णता .
-This atom is indestructible, hence ‘immortal’.
 This is the conscious-Self, given the name ‘jeevan’.
 It has the abilities of thinking, imagining, knowing, etc.

 4. There is ‘awakening progression’ in Existence:

-The conscious self or jeevan starts in various animals coexisting with their bodies.
-In humans, this is expressed as ‘awakening progression’ where we live in the same plane as animals but exhibit a desire to become humane – we have partial awareness & understanding.
-Based on our understanding or ‘awakening’ various humans can be seen to be understanding the same reality differently, and behaving in contrasting different manners – which has resulted in our state of chaos.
+The conscious self or jeevan exists in various animals coexisting with their bodies.
+In humans, this is expressed as ‘awakening progression’ where we have partial awareness & understanding.

 5. There is ‘awakening’ in Existence: